zain1234-coder/Python_numpy-for-ai-ml/README.md

-# 🚀 Python & NumPy for AI/ML
+# 🚀 NumPy Library for AI/ML

 > A comprehensive collection of my Python and NumPy learning journey for Artificial Intelligence, Machine Learning, and Data Analytics.